 In late 2004, it was reported by Zimbabwean state television that Chiyangwa had been arrested on charges of obstructing the course of justice by trying to prevent the arrest of two ENG Capital directors Nyasha Watyoka and Gilbert Muponda accused of defrauding investors of billions of dollars (60 billion Zimbabwean dollars, which was equivalent to about US $73 million at the official rate.
 The official rate was known to be unrealistic - See Zimbabwe Hyperinflation)

 Chiyangwa was reportedly also investigated for externalising foreign currency in 2005.

-Between last 2004 and 2005 it was reported that Chiyangwa and several ZANU-PF politicians whose whereabouts had been a mystery for a certain period, had actually been taken into custody by state security agents on allegations of espionage.
-The other politicians were Kenny Karidza, then the ZANU-PF deputy security chief, Godfrey Dzvairo, and Tendai Matambanadzo.
+Between late 2004 and 2005, it was reported that Chiyangwa and several Zanu PF politicians whose whereabouts had been a mystery for a certain period, had actually been taken into custody by state security agents on allegations of espionage.
+The other politicians were Kenny Karidza, then the Zanu PF deputy security chief, Godfrey Dzvairo, and Tendai Matambanadzo.

-In 2014, the media reported that Chiyangwa who allegedly had many sexual relationships with numerous girlfriends was spending over US$50,000 for his lovers upkeep.
-It was also alleged that on average The business tycoon was having 3 to 5 children per year with these women.
+In 2014, the media reported that Chiyangwa who allegedly had many sexual relationships with numerous girlfriends was spending over US$50 000 for his lovers' upkeep.
+It was also alleged that on average the business tycoon was having 3 to 5 children per year with these women.
 It was also alleged that most of the kids do not have birth certificates.
-Additionally, Chiyangwa allegedly is reluctant to use protection when he sleeps with the women.
+Additionally, Chiyangwa allegedly was said to be reluctant to use protection when he sleeps with the women.